octobercms/docs/3.x/extend/cms-components.md

 <a id="oc-component-registration"></a>
 ### Component Registration

-Components must be registered by overriding the `registerComponents` method inside the [Plugin registration class](registration.md#oc-registration-file).
+Components must be registered by overriding the `registerComponents` method inside the [plugin registration file](../extend/extending.md).
 This tells the CMS about the Component and provides a **short name** for using it.
 An example of registering a component:

 ```php
 public function registerComponents()